euoia/node-games-lobby/README.md

 trogon-lobby
 =================
-It is a matchmaking server and lobby for finding and playing multiplayer online games in a web browser using simple HTML and javascript.
+A matchmaking server and lobby for finding and playing multiplayer online games in a web browser using simple HTML and javascript.

 The games are called trogons because they conform to the simple 'trogon' game API.